Artorias2049/blackjack/README.md

 # blackjack
-python based blackjack game custom rules/n
+python based blackjack game custom rules\n

 When you start the game you are greeted with line telling you how much money you currently possess.
 By default it will be $100./n
 You can pick a bet ammount but you can't bet above the ammount you have.